-If you enter a contract because an architect misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights of redress: the right to unwind the contract, the right to a discount and the right to damages.
-See our guide 'Misleading & aggressive practices: rights of redress' for more information.
+If you enter a contract because an architect misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
+See our guide 'Misleading & aggressive practices: rights to redress' for more information.
 You should check theregisteron the ARB website before making an appointment.

 Other than the titles 'architect', 'chartered architect' and 'chartered architectural technologist' there are those who may use other descriptions.
 These may include 'architecture', 'architectural consultant' and 'architectural designer'.
 Be careful as these descriptions do not necessarily mean that the person is registered or a member of a professional body.